Cold brew coffee is the perfect summer pick-me-up. Refreshing and delicious.

 This was adapted from our master roaster’s 30-year-old recipe that he used to brew in large quantities for his cafe in Austin.

 Note, you are making a concentrate that most people will dilute over ice.
 If you want more hair on your chest, drink it straight.

-You can also try your favorite medium roast coffee like Ellie’s Espresso Blend — which makes for a slightly bolder flavor than Queenie.
-For more chocolate and nut flavors, go with a dark roast like Cooper’s Colombian French roast.
-If you want a lighter tasting cold brew with more floral and fruit overtones, check out the Full City (light) roasts in Max’s Mexican Chiapas and Tarrazu Rubies.
+You can also try your favorite medium roast coffee like Ellie’s East African Espresso Blend — which makes for a slightly bolder flavor than Queenie.
+For more chocolate and nut flavors, go with a dark roast like Bear's French Roast Blend.

 - Two 32-oz mason jars